nikitavoloboev/data/focusing/rules.md

 ## Compassion
 - Value each animal’s life as equal to that of my own.
 Don't eat anyone.
 - Minimise suffering caused to other people.
 Be conscious of other people's feelings.

+## Code
+- Write code to be read by other people.
+Prefer to be explicit over implicit.
+[Readability Matters More Than Correctness](https://xph.us/2017/04/23/readability.html)
+- Make the code run first.
+Then make it fast (if necessary).
+- Read documentation.
+- Delimit files that have spaces with `-` instead of `_`.
+- Use switch cases over long ifs.
+- Function name should describe what it does, not when it's run.
+Good function names summarize what happens inside.

+## Share
+- Share everything I know and made.

 ## Communication
 - Say things that [contribute to the conversation](https://discourse.elm-lang.org/t/how-we-talk-about-other-languages/972/7).
 Be honest.